wangela/twittah/README.md

     * [x] User is taken back to home timeline with new tweet visible in timeline
     * [x] Optional: User can see a counter with total number of characters left for tweet
     * [x] Optional: Total number of characters left turn red when user is close to reaching limit
+    * [x] Extra: Tweet button is disabled when tweet is over character limit
  * [ ] User can switch between Timeline and Mention views using tabs.
     * [ ] User can view their home timeline tweets.
     * [ ] User can view the recent mentions of their username.
     * [ ] User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")
-    * [ ] Optional: Implement tabs in a gingerbread-compatible approach
+    * [x] Optional: Implement tabs in a gingerbread-compatible approach
  * [ ] User can navigate to view their own profile
     * [ ] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
  * [ ] User can click on the profile image in any tweet to see another user's profile.